Grigoris-kal/Automated_Market_Intelligence/README.md

 A fully automated market intelligence system that monitors competitors, detects sales activities, analyzes sentiment, and generates comprehensive reports using multiple AI-powered scraping technologies.

+Most of the system's "moving parts" are configured via JSON files, eliminating the need to navigate through large amounts of code for business-related changes.
+This architecture enables users to easily make adjustments without coding expertise and minimizes the risk of breaking the system.

 🚀 Enhanced & Automated Market Intelligence System with Scrapy & Selenium

 📊 Multi-Automation Competitive Intelligence Platform